 Mr Wilkins has extensive experience in capital raising, specifically for the resources industry, and is the principal of DWCorporate Pty Ltd which provides advisory, funding and administrative management services to the resource sector.
-Within the last three years Mr Wilkins was also an alternate director of Middle Island Resources Limited (resigned 31 January 2021).
+Mr Wilkins is currently a Non-Executive Director of Chilwa Minerals Limited.